 What not to include in your resume

 There are certain details that you may think define you, but don’t really have any impact on how well you can perform a job.
-It’s not necessary to list personal details like your age or date of birth, your relationship status, your gender, or any health problems or disabilities.
+It’s not necessary to list personal details in your resume, like your age or date of birth, your relationship status, your gender, or any health problems or disabilities.

 Unless you’re 100% certain that your hobbies will help you get the job because they relate to the necessary experience, keep them to a minimum.
 It’s good to show you are a well-rounded person with outside interests but they shouldn’t take up too much valuable space.